Spin-orbit torque control of spin waves in a ferromagnetic waveguide: Conclusion

 \section{Conclusion}

 In this work, we theoretically studied the electrical excitation and control of spin waves in a ferromagnetic waveguide.
 The study was carried out for the $\mathrm{W}/\mathrm{CoFeB}/\mathrm{MgO}$ nanostructure having PMA and DMI associated with the $\mathrm{CoFeB}|\mathrm{MgO}$ and $\mathrm{W}|\mathrm{CoFeB}$ interfaces, respectively.
 Using micromagnetic simulations based on the numerical solution of the modified Landau-Lifshitz-Gilbert equation, we showed that the modulation of PMA by a microwave voltage locally applied to the $\mathrm{MgO}$ layer renders it possible to generate two spin waves propagating in the opposite directions from the center of the $\mathrm{CoFeB}$ waveguide.
-Although owing to DMI these waves have different wavenumbers (21.08~rad~$\mu$m$^{-1}$ vs. 17.42~rad~$\mu$m$^{-1}$), they retain similar decay lengths of about 2.5~$\mu$m.
+Although owing to DMI these waves have different wavenumbers (21.08~rad~$\mu$m$^{-1}$ vs. 17.42~rad~$\mu$m$^{-1}$ at $f = 1.7$~GHz), they retain similar decay lengths of about 2.5~$\mu$m.
+It should be noted that, in contrast to the previous theoretical works \cite{Verba2014, Verba2017}, the VCMA-driven excitation of spin waves is not parametric in our simulations.
+Due to the inclined magnetization direction in the ferromagnetic layer (Fig.~\ref{fig:structure}), the spin-wave generation takes place even at small amplitudes of the microwave voltage unlike the parametric excitation, which requires the voltage amplitude exceeding some threshold value \cite{Verba2014, Verba2017}.
 Furthermore, the simulations demonstrated that the propagation lengths of spin waves in the $\mathrm{CoFeB}$ layer can be changed drastically by passing a direct electric current through the adjacent $\mathrm{W}$ film.
 Depending on the direction of the electric current and that of the effective field $\mathbf{H}_\mathrm{eff}$, the propagation length either increases or decreases due to the SOT acting on the magnetization.
-Importantly, complete compensation of the magnetic damping by the SOT-induced antidamping should occur at the critical current density $J_\mathrm{W} \approx 2 \times 10^{10}$~A~m$^{-2}$.
-This remarkable feature of the $\mathrm{W}/\mathrm{CoFeB}/\mathrm{MgO}$ heterostructure opens the possibility of efficient electrical control of the spin-wave propagation in the $\mathrm{CoFeB}$ waveguide.
+Importantly, complete compensation of the magnetic damping by the SOT-induced antidamping temporarily occurs at the critical current density, which amounts to about $2 \times 10^{10}$~A~m$^{-2}$ at $T = 0$~K and $19 \times 10^{10}$~A~m$^{-2}$ at $T = 300$~K. This remarkable feature of the $\mathrm{W}/\mathrm{CoFeB}/\mathrm{MgO}$ heterostructure opens the possibility of efficient electrical control of the spin-wave propagation in the $\mathrm{CoFeB}$ layer.
+Hence, this nanostructure represents a promising waveguide, in which the amplification and long-range propagation of spin waves could be achieved in practice.